shadowmoose/RedditDownloader/README.md

 # Requirements:
 1. **Python**: You can download Python executable for your operating system from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 2. Requires that you register an app at [Reddit's App Page](https://www.reddit.com/prefs/apps) to get access to view Posts through the Reddit API.
 Fortunately, they make this part extremely easy.
-You'll enter the client info into the settings file in the steps below.
+Simply click to register a "Script" for personal use, name it whatever you want, and enter anything (like 'http://localhost' - it doesn't matter) for the URI/URL fields.
+You'll enter the client info it gives you into the settings file in the steps below.

 # Setup:
 1. **Get the above requirements set up**